 Are sprouts and microgreens equally nutritious?

-Can I grow alfalfa as both?
+Can I grow alfalfa as both sprouts and microgreens?

-Can children eat sprouts?
+Can children eat raw sprouts?